OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ## Coauthoring

 Excel on the web and on Windows connected to a Microsoft 365 subscription allow end users to coauthor in Excel.
-If an end user's workbook uses a custom function add-in, that end user's coauthoring colleague is also prompted to load the custom function add-in.
+If an end user's workbook uses a custom function, that end user's coauthoring colleague is prompted to load the same custom functions add-in.
 Once both users have loaded the add-in, the custom function shares results through coauthoring.

 For more information on coauthoring, see [About coauthoring in Excel](/office/vba/excel/concepts/about-coauthoring-in-excel).